 What areas of improvement did the Symbiose plant pursue?

-C.B : The Symbiose plant is based on three major areas of improvement.
-Firstly, industrial innovation, with elements such as automation, digitalisation and Lean Manufacturing.
+The Symbiose plant is based on three major areas of improvement.
+Firstly, industrial innovation, with elements such as automation, digitalization and lean manufacturing.
 Secondly, a strong focus on environmental innovation, with CSR features that are at the cutting edge in France.
 Finally, a priority on social innovation, aimed at improving the quality of life at work and giving meaning to the day-to-day work of our teams.

-Can you tell us how the Exotec® system was incorporated into this project, and the benefits it has had on the ergonomics and reliability of your operations?
+Can you tell us how the Exotec Skypod system was incorporated into this project, and the benefits it has had on the ergonomics and reliability of your operations?

-C.B: The Exotec project encompasses several aspects, in particular the automation, digitisation and management of our storage.
+The Exotec project encompasses several aspects, in particular the automation, digitization and management of our storage.
 In terms of ergonomics, the Exotec system has considerably improved workstations, reducing operations that had little or no added value for the company, and enabling better use to be made of our teams’ skills.
-Reliability has also been enhanced thanks to optimised stock management and order preparation, made possible by the precise identification of each part number.
+Reliability has also been enhanced thanks to optimized stock management and order preparation, made possible by the precise identification of each part number.

 How did the teams get to grips with the Exotec system?